November

 Monday 15th November

-Today was the deadline for sending any contributions (money or garments) to the Dumfriesshire branch of the Scotch Needlework Fund, care of the Duchess of Buccleuch at Langholm Lodge.
+Today was the deadline for sending any contributions (money or garments) to the Dumfriesshire branch of the Scottish Needlework Fund, care of the Duchess of Buccleuch at Langholm Lodge.

 Tuesday 16th November